GOWSIDHARAN/secure-boot-devops-solution/README.md

 ### Option A: Play with Docker (Easiest - No Installation Required)

+### Play with Docker (PWD) Configuration

+### Why Port 8080 in PWD?

+Play with Docker (PWD) has specific security restrictions that affect how containers can bind to ports:

+1. **NET_BIND_SERVICE Limitation**:
+   - PWD doesn't allow the `NET_BIND_SERVICE` capability for security reasons
+   - This prevents binding to privileged ports (<1024) as a non-root user

+2. **Port 8080 Solution**:
+   - We use port 8080 inside the container (unprivileged port)
+   - Map host port 3000 to container port 8080
+   - This works around PWD's restrictions while maintaining security

+3. **Security Maintained**:
+   - Still runs as non-root user (UID 1000)
+   - All other security measures remain in place
+   - Only the port binding approach is modified

+### PWD Setup Instructions

 1. **Go to https://labs.play-with-docker.com/**
 2. **Sign in** with your Docker Hub account
 3. **Upload your files** or copy-paste the code